Master of Teaching—Special Education (Northern Virginia Center)

 Designed specifically for teachers in Northern Virginia schools, this part-time program based in Falls Church helps you earn a Special Education master's degree while working full-time.

 The Curry School of Education and Human Development is proud to offer a Master of Teaching (MT) degree with licensure and endorsement in Special Education-General Curriculum (i.e. mild to moderate disabilities) for those in the Northern Virginia area.
-We offer a part-time program designed specifically for those who work during the school day and have already completed an undergraduate degree — hence, we call this our PG/MT (post-graduate/master of teaching) program.
+We offer a part-time program designed specifically for those who work during the school day and have already completed an undergraduate degree.
+This is an initial licensure program.

 Who can benefit from this program?